Chapter Seven: 2007 Drives RFS1 to RFS2

 “It has provided our industry a solid foundation from which to grow and the results speak for themselves.
 Today’s ethanol industry is supporting 160,000 new jobs, reducing greenhouse gas emissions and lessening our reliance on imported oil.
 The EPA and Administrator Johnson are to be commended for their efforts to get this program fully implemented.”

 The final rule for RFS1 established detailed compliance standards for fuel suppliers, a tracking system based on renewable identification numbers (RINs) with credit verification and trading, provisions for treatment of small refineries, and general waiver provisions.
-The program officially began September 1, 2007 – just a little more than three months before Congress would pass the Energy Independence and Security Act (EISA), ushering in RFS2.
+The program officially began September 1, 2007 – just a little more than three months before Congress would pass a new energy bill with a vastly expanded RFS.

 Chapter Eight: Cellulosic Engine Roars